Drupal Association members fund grants that make connections all over the world.

 When you create a file field, you can specify the sub-directory of the site's file system where uploaded files for this content type will be stored.
 The site's file system paths are defined on the File system page (Administer > Configuration > Media: File system).

 You can also specify whether files are stored in a public directory or in a private file storage area.
 Files in the public directory can be accessed directly through the web server; when public files are listed, direct links to the files are used and anyone who knows a file's URL can download the file.
-Files in the private directory are not accessible directly through the web server; when private files are listed, the links are Drupal path requests.
-This adds to server load and download time, since Drupal must resolve the path for each file download request, but allows for access restrictions.
+Files in the private directory are not accessible directly through the web server; when private files are listed, the links are Drupal path requests (for example, "/system/files/name-of-the-file.pdf"; here, "system/files/" is not an actual folder in the filesystem whose contents are served by the web server, but instead is a virtual URL managed by Drupal through which the private files can be downloaded).
+This adds to server load and download time, since Drupal must resolve the path for each file download request, but allows for access restrictions to be added.

 The best practice for public files is to store them in the multi-site directory like: